heitorPB/heitorPB.github.io/_posts/2018-09-25-SwissFarWest/2018-09-25-hikingAnalysis.md

 The blue points mark the beginning of the hike.
-And it changes colours all the way to the green points, marking the end of our 5892.3 meters walk :) As you can see, we got pretty close to the westest Swiss point!
+And it changes colours all the way to the green points, marking the end of our 5892.3 meters walk :) As you can see, we got pretty close to the westernmost Swiss point!
 For some reason, my phone lost GPS connection in the beginning, that's why it's missing some blue points.